-Monarch long-term group homes are designed to foster independence and encourage growth.
-Monarch’s direct support professionals work with residents to maximize their potential in all areas of life.
-Whether it is direction on how to make pancakes or how to dress on a cold day, we are there to help every day, all day and night.
-Our residents learn to care for their own home, help with household chores and build relationships at home and in the community.
-Monarch staff help residents find jobs, manage their money, take classes, volunteer, get out to a movie or go shopping.
-We provide living arrangements for individuals with developmental disabilities, mental illness or both.
-If they have the desire to live on their own, we do everything we can to make that dream happen.
+Monarch’s long-term group homes are for individuals with intellectual/developmental disabilities, mental illness or both and are designed to foster independence and encourage personal growth.
+Monarch’s direct support professionals support these individuals to maximize their potential in all areas of life.
+Our residents learn to care for their own home and build relationships at home and in the community.
+Monarch staff help residents find jobs, manage their money, take classes, volunteer, go shopping and pursue other interests.

-For individuals with intellectual and developmental disabilities, Monarch provides the following levels of group home services:
+For individuals with intellectual and developmental disabilities, Monarch offers the following levels of group home services:

-Monarch offers Group Living Moderate services in Anson, Cabarrus, Carteret, Craven, Edgecombe, Gaston, Guilford, Hoke, Johnston, Jones, Montgomery, Moore, Nash, Pamlico, Pasquotank, Randolph, Richmond, Rutherford, Stanly, and Union counties.
+Monarch provides I/DD group home services in Anson, Cabarrus, Carteret, Craven, Edgecombe, Gaston, Guilford, Hoke, Johnston, Jones, Montgomery, Moore, Nash, Pamlico, Pasquotank, Randolph, Richmond, Rutherford, Stanly, and Union counties.

 For individuals living with mental illness, Monarch offers the following levels of group home services:

-Monarch provides Group Living Moderate services in Beaufort, Craven, Harnett, Lee, Mecklenburg, Richmond, and Rutherford counties.
+Monarch provides mental health group home services in Beaufort, Cabarrus, Craven, Harnett, Lee, Mecklenburg, Richmond, Rutherford, Stanly and Union counties.